-The internet is fraught with content mills.
-When so many of these mills pay $5 an article, it’s no wonder freelance writers get discouraged.
+TThe internet is fraught with content mills taking advantage of writers who simply want to put in the effort and get paid to write.
+When so many of these mills pay $5 for guest posts or $10 per article, it’s no wonder freelance writers get discouraged when trying to make money online.

 But dig deeper, and you’ll find out that all is not so bleak.